Butler 9th graders – get ready for the Big Apple! This Spring, you have the opportunity to take a 3-day, 2-night field trip to New York City.

 PAYING FOR THE TRIP

-The trip cost is based on the number of students who share a room:
+The trip cost is based on the number of students who share a room and the Broadway show each student chooses to see.

 The cost includes motor coach travel, deluxe hotel rooms, all meals, gratuities, admissions, and fees.